FrankN88/FrankN88-first_milestone_new/README.md

    - Any age for the restaurant food menu
    - Whoever is in search of a wine experience

-The website needs to enable the **User** to:
+The website needs to enable the **User** to retrieve desired information, including:
-- Retrieve desired information:
 - Menu information
 - New imported products
 - Upcoming tasting events